 Last but not least, we can’t forget “progressive” parents seeking to shed the stigma of private school.
 Urban centers tend to lean left.
 Yet, despite the fact that affluent urban parents are more likely to be self-proclaimed liberals, you’ll still find them fighting tooth and nail to get their kids in private schools, strategizing ways to “win the lottery.”
 San Francisco is no exception.
 In fact, with our Bay Area history of hippies and wine culture, we practically invented the “chardonnay liberal.”

-Look, I’m not saying every private school parent is a closet racist.
+Again, I’m not saying every private school parent is a closet racist.
 Several of my low-income friends are among the scholarship recipients I mentioned.
 I’m not going to fault them for doing everything they can to get what they’ve been told is the best education for their kids.
 Nonetheless, I know way too many folks who’ve cried about the trauma of being assigned to perfectly AWESOME public schools, because there were “too many Cantonese-speaking families”.
 (Is there something wrong with Cantonese-speaking families?)

 I’ve got a LOT to say on this topic!
 For now, let’s just say, if I drank a glass of chardonnay for every Russian hill parent I’ve talked to that said they really believed in public school and “wished” they could have enrolled, but were “forced” to go charter/private, I’d have a serious drinking problem.